Faculty of the Department of Emergency Medicine contribute to the community through service in various programs.

 Faculty members work one-on-one with medical students to provide medical care to the homeless at the Stout Street Clinic, a program of the Colorado Coalition for the Homeless.

-Helmet safety is demonstrated to area high school students using a home-built "coconut crusher."
+Helmet safety is demonstrated to area elementary, junior high and high school students using a home-built "coconut crusher."
 The "crusher" drops a lead weight on an unprotected coconut versus a coconut protected by a helmet.
 The messy demonstration garners many cheers while also showing the effectiveness of proper helmet use.

 Faculty members provide continuting medical education lectures to area ski patrol groups.